intel/nauta/docs/user-guide/actions/user.md

 ### Returns

 A message regarding the command's completion.
-In case of any problems, a short description of their causes.
+If an issue occurs, a short description of the cause(s) displays.

 ### Example